Learning Ecosystems for Human Flourishing

 Sociopreneur Indonesia (Indonesia)

-Ndivho Mulaudzi, one of our former mentees (2019 - 2021), believed that the main cause of low academic achievement among students in her region was low reading levels.
-Thanks to our ambassador program, she was able to set up a book club for younger children, an initiative much appreciated by her community.
-This book club focused on reading and developing self-confidence through speeches, discussions and debates.
-Ndivho is currently studying for a degree in Agricultural Sciences at Madzivhandila Agricultural College.
+Ndivho Mulaudzi, one of our former mentees (2019 - 2021), believed that the root of poor performance in school for learners around her area was the result of poor literacy.
+Through our ambassador program she was able to establish a book reading club for younger kids in her area, a welcomed initiative by her community.
+The book reading club focused on reading and building confidence through speeches, discussions and debates.
+Ndivho is now working towards a diploma of Agricultural Science at Madzivhandila Agricultural College

 Vhutali Nelwamondo